writethedocs/www/docs/include/conf/cincinnati/visiting.rst

 Cincinnati has a `streetcar <http://www.cincinnatibellconnector.com>`_ that makes a loop from `Findlay Market <http://findlaymarket.org>`_ (north of Over-the-Rhine) to the `Great American Ball Park <https://www.mlb.com/reds/ballpark>`_ (downtown, on the Ohio River).
 You can also use Cincinnati's `bus network <http://www.go-metro.com/index.php>`_, which also connects to routes in northern Kentucky, just across the Ohio River.

+The closest stops to the conference venue (Union Hall) are:

+- 12th and Vine (if you're coming from downtown)
+- Washington Park (if coming from the north)

 Taxi Companies
 ~~~~~~~~~~~~~~